-The problem with taking life personally, is we start to wonder what is wrong with us when things aren’t going our way.
-We start believing we are flawed, or think that, if somehow we had done things differently, life would treat us kinder.
+The problem with taking life personally, is that we start to wonder what is wrong with us when things aren’t going our way.
+We start believing we are flawed, or think that, if somehow if we had done things differently, life would treat us kinder.

 But when we can take a step back, and get a broader perspective on the world (and the universe) we realise that life is in fact impersonal.
 We can see that life isn’t all about us, and that the world (or others) aren’t ‘out to get us’ in anyway.
 It’s only our thoughts and perspective on a situation that causes us to see it as negative.
 The situation itself stays neutral.

 This is a good thing!
 It means we can take positive action on things we want to change and then let go of whether or not it turns out how we planned.
 We can speak our truth and express ourselves openly without being hurt if we don’t please others.
 We can dream about (and create) seemingly impossible projects without living in fear of failure.

 Because life will go on.
 The sun will rise and fall, the seasons will change, and people will be born and pass away.
 And in your life too, there will be happiness and sadness, celebration and grieving, achievements and challenges, gain and loss.